-If you require more information, please check our FAQ's if you cannot find an answer then please email firstname.lastname@example.org and our team will do their best to help.
+Read these FAQs to find the answer to common questions about legacies.
+If you would like further support, please email email@example.com and our team will do their best to help.
 For legal advice, we recommend that you consult a solicitor or legal professional.

 Legacies are a crucial form of funding for organisations such as ours as they allow us to plan for the future and continue to fund vital clinical research to help pets.